-Attorney Galit Lubetzky holds a LL.B in Law and Communication from the Hebrew University in Jerusalem (2008) and is currently studying for an LLM in Public Law at the Northwestern Pritzker School of Law in Chicago and Tel Aviv University joint Executive LL.M program.
+Attorney Galit Lubetzky holds a LL.B in Law and Communication from the Hebrew University in Jerusalem (2008) and LLM in Public Law from Tel Aviv University at the joint Executive LL.M program with the Northwestern Pritzker School of Law in Chicago (Graduated magna cum laude, 2017).
 She was admitted to the Israel Bar in 2009 and has been representing clients on behalf of the Ministry of Justice Legal Aid Bureau since 2013.

 After a clerkship with the State Attorney’s office (Civil Department) and at the Knesset Legal Bureau (Committee on the Status of Women and Gender Equality; Constitution, Law, and Justice Committee), Lubetzky worked at the Lieblich-Moser Law Office, which specializes in communication and media law.
 She later worked at the Smadar Ben-Natan Law Office, where she represented clients in obtaining legal status in Israel, tort claims relating to human rights violations and defense of victims of crime, as well as defamation and libel cases.
 She has also consulted for the Israeli Directors Guild, the Israeli Writers Guild, and a religious association of asylum seekers; she was involved in shaping public policy, and has co-led the Gun Free Kitchen Tables project.